AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 ===============================

-Why Should I Choose Transit Architecture?
+Why should I choose Transit Architecture?
 ----------------------------------------------------------

 Transit architecture is about building connectivity between the cloud and on-prem in the most agile manner possible.
 In the Transit architecture, there is one connection (not including the backup) between on-prem and a Transit VPC/VNet.
 Everything else (the Spoke VPC/VNets to on-prem traffic) is routed through the Transit VPC/VNet.

 The alternative to Transit architecture (often referred to as "flat" architecture) is to build one connection, either IPsec over the Internet or Direct Connect, each time you spin up a new VPC or VNet in the cloud.
 This requires changes at the on-prem edge, which requires a change control process that takes days to weeks.

-How Do I Configure a Global Transit Network with the Aviatrix Solution?
+How do I configure a global Transit Network with the Aviatrix Solution?
 -------------------------------------------------------------------------------------------